Tangdhar, Jammu and Kashmir

-Tangdhar is a village located in the Kupwara district of the northern Kashmir Valley in the Indian union territory of Jammu and Kashmir.
-The village is located at a distance of 67 km from the district headquarters, Kupwara.
+Tangdhar is a village located in Kupwara district of the Indian administered union territory of Jammu and Kashmir.
+The village is located at a distance of 67 km from the district headquarters Kupwara.
 It is a forward village along the Line of Control (LoC).

-With Neelum Valley to its north and Leepa Valley to the south, Tangdhar is surrounded by Pakistan-administered territory of Azad Jammu and Kashmir from three sides.
-Tangdhar sector is popular for infiltrations and ceasefire violations from Pakistan.
+With Neelum District to its north and Leepa to the south, Tangdhar is surrounded by Pakistan administered Kashmir from three sides.
+Tangdhar sector is popular for infiltrations by militants from Islamist militant and terrorist organisations based in Pakistan-administered Kashmir and for cross-border shelling along the line of control.